sdthompson1/babylon/docs/c-interface.md

 e.g. as a `void *` pointer or something similar, but at present there are no plans to implement anything like that.)

+A "ghost abstract type" (declared `ghost type Foo;`) has no C representation at all, because such a type can never appear in executable code, and therefore never reaches the code generator.

 # Calling C Functions from Babylon